Arun-Kuchibhotla/HulC/ASGD_simulations/README.md

 # HulC using Averaged Stochastic Gradient Descent (ASGD)

-In the code provided, we run simulations corresponding to the paper "HulC using Averaged Sotchastic Gradient Descent (ASGD)" (to be published on ArXiv).
+In the code provided, we run simulations corresponding to the paper ["Statistical Inference for Online Algorithms" (Carter and Kuchibhotla)](https://arxiv.org/html/2505.17300v1).

 We compare confidence intervals for linear and logistic regression using the following four inference techniques:
 - robust sandwich confidence interval (as a baseline);